csci-1301/csci-1301.github.io/labs/While/readme.md

 }
 ```

 Execute the code, and explain what you see in the console.
-Note that the counter is incremental.
+Note that the counter is decremented, not incremented.

 ## Problem 4